bokub/rgb-light-card/README.md

 #### 2. Add the `rgb-light-card` to the resources

-Add the following resource to your configuration (typically at the top) :
+Add the following resource to your Lovelace configuration (typically at the top) :

 ```yaml
 resources: